 petition by Jewish

 Voice for Peace and Adalah-NY drew support from many

 writers and intellectuals but was also ignored.
 For detailed information about

 the case and links to many related articles you can consult the “trial” page in

 Tatour on Facebook.

-likely to continue through appeals to the district court.
-The legal
+likely to continue through appeals to the district court and probably the high

 We appreciate your support.